openssl/openssl/doc/designs/quic-design/error-handling.md

 This complicates _moving errors between threads_.

-Error stack entries contain allocated data, copying entries between threads would mean duplicating it or losing it.
+Error stack entries contain allocated data, copying entries between threads implies duplicating it or losing it.

 Assumptions
 -----------

-This document assumes the error state of the QUIC connection (or stream for stream level errors) is handled separately.
+This document assumes the actual error state of the QUIC connection (or stream for stream level errors) is handled separately from the auxiliary error reason entries on the error stack.

 We can assume the internal assistance thread is well-behaving in regards to the error stack.